You are currently viewing English Idioms Starting with ‘K’

 Justifications:

 This is an idiom because it means to maintain an outward show of normalcy or propriety, often in the face of underlying difficulties.
-The phrase uses "appearances" figuratively to symbolize external perceptions rather than actual physical appearances.
+The idiom uses "appearances" figuratively to symbolize external perceptions rather than actual physical appearances.

 Origin: